saarikabhasi/markdown-to-html/README.md

 ## Description:

-A small package, designed to convert the Github mark down syntax to HTML code.
+A Python package, designed to convert the Github mark down syntax to HTML code.

 ## Supporting Features
   * headings